DephyInc/sw-coding-assignment/README.md

 Design and implement an EPROM emulator that can read and write files to virtual EPROM chips (vEPROM).

 An EPROM (Erasable Programmable Read-Only Memory) is a type of non-volatile memory that can be programmed (written to) an unlimited number of times.
-Once programmed, they can only be erased (totally) by exposing them to UV light.
+Once programmed, they can only be erased by exposing them to UV light.

 ### The emulator should have the following features: